emacs-mirror/emacs/mps/manual/source/glossary/r.rst

             with :term:`headers <in-band header>` this may not be the case).
 The pointer returned by :c:func:`mps_alloc` and :c:func:`mps_reserve` is a reference to the object allocated.

-The :term:`client program` is free to represent references as it chooses (for example as :term:`tagged pointer <tagged reference>`), provided that it is able to decode a reference from its representation into the MPS interface representation and encode a reference from the MPS into its representation.
+            The :term:`client program` is free to represent references as it chooses (for example, with :term:`tags <tagged reference>`), provided that it is able to decode a reference from its representation into the MPS interface representation and encode a reference from the MPS into its representation.

     reference counting